 Surviving family members may have suffered monetary or other losses as a result of the victim’s death.
 Under Arizona law, only certain family members may bring a wrongful death claim: a husband or wife, child, parent or guardian, or the representative of the deceased person’s estate.
-That means, for example, that siblings or longtime companions may not have a wrongful death claim for damages they suffered as a result of a loved one’s death due to negligence.
+That means, for example, that siblings or longtime companions may not have a claim for damages they suffered as a result of a loved one’s death due to negligence.

-A successful wrongful death lawsuit could result in damages such as funeral and burial expenses, medical bills, lost wages, and pain and suffering as well as loss of companionship and household services.
+A successful wrongful death lawsuit could result in damages such as funeral expenses and burial expenses, medical bills, lost wages, and pain and suffering as well as loss of companionship and household services.